 | Spirits (approx 30% of guests) | 1 measure | 120 measures | 240 measures |

-These are averages for a mixed adult crowd.
-Adjust up for younger crowds and events where drinks are included; adjust down for daytime events, family gatherings, or groups with a higher proportion of non-drinkers.
+These figures represent averages for a mixed adult crowd.
+Adjust up for younger crowds and events where packages cover drinks.
+Adjust down for daytime events, family gatherings, or groups with a higher proportion of non-drinkers.

-For a complete event setup, see our full range of cutlery hire, linen hire, and table hire.
+For a complete event setup, see our full range of linen hire and catering equipment hire.
+Delivery costs start from £40 ex-VAT, based on road distance from your nearest depot.

 Choose from our vast range of catering hire, furniture hire and exhibition hire products.
 Select from the categories listed below or use our great search function above.